radiukpavlo/python-programming/11_Lesson_Functions/lesson-11_functions.md

 print(sum_all_numbers(100)) # 5050
 ```

-12. Declare a function named sum_of_odds.
+12. Declare a function named _sum_of_odds_.
 It takes a number parameter and it adds all the odd numbers in that range.
-13. Declare a function named sum_of_even.
+13. Declare a function named _sum_of_even_.
 It takes a number parameter and it adds all the even numbers in that - range.
-14. Declare a function named evens_and_odds .
+14. Declare a function named _evens_and_odds_.
 It takes a positive integer as parameter and it counts number of evens and odds in the number.

 ```py
     print(evens_and_odds(100))